White House encouraged at House plans for clean debt cap rise

-WASHINGTON The White House on Friday said it welcomed plans by Republicans in the U.S. House of Representatives to raise the government's debt ceiling, as long as they do not condition the increase on spending cuts.
+WASHINGTON Jan 18 The White House on Friday welcomed plans by U.S. House of Representatives Republicans to raise the government's debt ceiling, as long as the increase is not conditioned upon spending cuts.

 "We are encouraged that there are signs that congressional Republicans may back off their insistence on holding our economy hostage to extract drastic cuts in Medicare, education and programs middle class families depend on," White House spokesman Jay Carney said in a statement.
 "Congress must pay its bills and pass a clean debt limit increase without further delay."